Compensation for Singular Disabling Injuries

 It is difficult to imagine life without the use of part of your body until a traumatic injury results in the loss of a body part critical to the performance of your work-related duties.
 These disabling injuries can impose tremendous psychological damage on those who suffer them, and they can have lasting consequences that turn your life on its head.
 The state of North Carolina has an established compensation scheme to help disabled workers cope with the financial implications of these losses.

-The Raleigh workplace injury lawyer of the Law Office of Sam Scudder can help you to ensure that you receive the money that you need and deserve to help you through the painful aftermath of a grave injury.
+The Morehead City workplace injury lawyer of the Law Office of Sam Scudder can help you to ensure that you receive the money that you need and deserve to help you through the painful aftermath of a grave injury.
 Contact us at (252) 222-0227 to learn what steps you need to take to protect your family’s financial situation.

 Schedule of Compensation for Lost Use